With centuries of history behind it and notoriously strict concert conventions, classical music often comes across as a humourless endeavour.

 Pianist James Rhodes doesn't try to be funny, he just is.

 It may have to do with his unconventional path: Rhodes was a late bloomer who got his first piano teacher at 14 and then gave up piano completely between the ages of 18 and 28 to work in finance, which he described as "unremittingly grim."
 He then threw himself into a five-year period of intensive piano study that cost him his marriage and lost him 150 pounds, but brought him to his current professional level.
+In 2015, he published Instrumental: A Memoir of Madness, Meditation and Music, detailing the childhood sexual abuse he suffered at the hands of a gym teacher.

 Follow him on Twitter and prepare yourself to spit coffee all over your computer or phone.
-Some recent highlights:

 For generations to come, tenors everywhere will open their mouths hoping the sound of Luciano Pavarotti's voice will pour out.
 He produced that perfect, ringing tone seemingly without effort.